 Old dead feelings just sitting around, like 2-day old coffee…

 I can’t count the number of clients I’ve worked with who feel “fine” except…a tad bored.
 Not sure why exactly.
 Maybe all of us wish to feel that rush, the trapeze moment of bright new day,

 Or most of us.

 My father used to say he had never felt bored in his life.
 True story, that.
 Before his long decline and death in 2012, my funny, sarcastic, introspective, and historian dad enjoyed quiet and even solitude.
-He fondled old books and read catalogues and bibliographies and hummed while cooking in his baggy apron alone in the kitchen.
+He fondled old books and read catalogs and bibliographies and hummed while cooking in his baggy apron alone in the kitchen.
 “I don’t get bored,” he announced, mocking me.
 “I’m too busy thinking about 16th century English history.”

 In a way I envied him.
 I mean, I get lost in books but never that lost.
 Sometimes a book does fit the boredom bill.
 Other times…I need to write.

 Write my boredom.
 Or not write of that but instead what I hear.